 Fact: Defense spending is not the best way to create jobs.
 A UMass/Amherst study found that $1 billion in military spending created 8,555 jobs.
 The same amount spent on public transit created 19,795 construction jobs.
 Spending on public works is the most cost-effective unemployment solution.

 Myth #5: The best way to balance the budget is to cut entitlement spending.

-Fact: Entitlement programs, such as Social Security, Medicare, Medicaid and welfare programs are the biggest portions of the budget.
+Fact: Entitlement programs, such as Social Security, Medicare, Medicaid, and welfare programs are the biggest portions of the budget.
 Medicare and Medicaid are growing thanks to higher health care costs.
 But they were created by Acts of Congress.
 They can't be cut without another Act of Congress.
-That means a majority of Congress would have to agree to change the laws that enabled them.
+The majority of Congress would have to agree to change the laws that enabled them.
 That won't happen, because it would be political suicide.
 Current Social Security and Medicare recipients would vote those Congressmen out of office at the next election.

 Understand the Current Federal Budget:

 - Revenue and Taxes